ujagaga/data_collect_web_display/WebServer/README.md

     N ... name
     V ... value
     G ... group to use to group multiple variables
     T ... type of the variable.
-The supported types are "toggle" and "semaphore".
-You can use just the first letter (t or s).
+The supported types are "onetime", "toggle" and "semaphore".
+You can use just the first letter (o, t or s).
             If toggle type is set, the variable will be displayed with a toggle button.
             If semaphore type is set, the variable will be displayed as an LED.
             If no type is set, it will be displayed as an editable input box value.